halbux/sparselizard-users/README.md

 Do not forget to credit all contributors including yourself.

 The contributions are provided 'as is' without any legal guarantee.
-The examples might have been cross-checked by the community but there is NO GUARANTEE that anyone else than the author has seen it.
+The examples might have been cross-checked by the community but there is NO GUARANTEE that anyone else than the author has checked it.